jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The main character is thus egotistical, selfish, and self-important; a con-artist.
 Not because he doesn't help others.
 But because he wants to be the center of attention without risking anything.
 The selfish hero wants something for nothing.

-It's like he's a polar bear who marches against climate change instead of venturing out to learn how to fish, or invent better solar panels.
+It's like he's a polar bear who marches against climate change instead of venturing out to learn how to fish, or inventing better solar panels.

 The result is stories with no levers of power.
 Instead, art stories showcase the main characters' idiosyncratic behavior.
 Selfish stories are surprising to the point of being weird, and can't improve the world because the main character didn't even try to.
 Film festivals like Cannes, Sundance, and Toronto mainly show selfish films.